 Year after year, this monitoring shows that the radiological situation for Belgium is in general terms excellent.
-It also reflects the efforts, undertaken by the operators of facilities carrying out activities likely to have a radiological impact on the environment, to reduce these impacts. the operators are required to do everything to ensure that their discharges remain below the authorised limits and do not entail a radiological burden for the public.
+It also reflects the efforts, undertaken by the operators of facilities carrying out activities likely to have a radiological impact on the environment, to reduce these impacts.
+The operators are not only required to do everything to ensure that their discharges remain below the authorised limits but must also limit their releases to a minimum level (ALARA-principle).
+By doing this, the operators do not entail a radiological burden for the public.